rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4b-tekton.md

 ## Extend Tekton Pipeline with Code Linting Task

 ## Integrate the pipeline with Tekton:
-1. Open the Chart we added to `00-tekton-pipelines` folder in section 2.
+1. Open the chart directory found in GitLab at `<TENANT_NAME>/nordmart-apps-gitops-config/01-<TENANT_NAME>/01-tekton-pipelines/00-build/`

   ![images/pipelines-Nordmart-apps-GitOps-config](images/pipelines-nordmart-apps-gitops-config.png)

 2. Open the values file in the editor.
 After the `stakater-gitlab-save-allure-report-v1`, reference the code-linting task.